MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-save-a-calendar-to-disk.md

 ﻿---
-title: 'Save a Calendar to Disk'
+title: Save a calendar to disk
-TOCTitle: 'Save a Calendar to Disk' ms:assetid: f1b57bd0-c972-4b86-8870-f26290f28050 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb647583(v=office.15)
+TOCTitle: Save a calendar to disk ms:assetid: f1b57bd0-c972-4b86-8870-f26290f28050 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb647583(v=office.15)
 ms:contentKeyID: 55119827
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Save a Calendar to Disk
+# Save a calendar to disk

 This example shows how to save an entire calendar to disk in the iCalendar (.ics) file format.